us-irs/libcsp-rust/README.md

 2. Add the `libcsp-rust` as a regular dependency inside your `Cargo.toml`.
 3. Create a custom `build.rs` script which takes care of building `libcsp` using the API provided by `libcsp-cargo-build`.
-You have to provide the source code for `libcsp` inside some directory and pass that director to a builder API.
+You have to provide the source code for `libcsp` inside some directory and pass the directory path to a builder API.
 4. You can now write regular Rust code and use the API provided by `libcsp-rust` to use `libcsp` in a safe and Rusty way.

-It is recommended to have a look at the [example build script]() which should give you a general idea of how a build script might look like to integrate `libcsp`.
+It is recommended to have a look at the [example build script](https://egit.irs.uni-stuttgart.de/rust/libcsp-rust/src/branch/main/examples/build.rs) which should give you a general idea of how a build script might look like to integrate `libcsp`.

 ## Running the example